JenTus/MultivariateCourse/home2.md

 Q1
 --

 Plot the data.
-Label the data points with the corresponding observation num- ber.
+Label the data points with the corresponding observation number.

 ``` r
 library(mvtnorm)